Autism therapies: Packing

 In packing, children were wrapped tightly for up to an hour in wet sheets that have been refrigerated, with only their heads left free.
 The treatment was repeated several times a week, and could continue for years.
 It was intended as treatment for autistic children who harm themselves and mostly children who could not speak.
 Similar envelopment techniques had been used for centuries, such as to calm violent patients in Germany in the 19th century; it was re-popularized in France in the 1960s, based on psychoanalytic theories such as the theory of the refrigerator mother.
-As of 2007, packing was used in hundreds of French clinics.
+As of 2007, packing was practiced in some French clinics.
 There was no scientific evidence for the effectiveness of packing in 2007, and there was some concern about risk of adverse health effects.
 As of 2019: "The main French associations of parents with autistic children succeeded in obtaining the prohibition of packing, announced by the French Secretary of State to the Ministry of Health in April 2016."

-Religious abuse as treatment
+Religious interventions

 Exorcism

 The Table Talk of Martin Luther contains the story of a twelve-year-old boy who some believe was 'severely autistic'.
 According to Luther's notetaker Mathesius, Luther thought the boy was a soulless mass of flesh possessed by the devil, and suggested that he be suffocated.

 In 2003, an autistic boy in Wisconsin suffocated during an exorcism by an Evangelical minister in which he was wrapped in sheets.

+Other religious practices

 Ultraorthodox Jewish parents in Israel sometimes used spiritual and mystical interventions such as prayers, blessings, recitations of religious text, amulets, changing the child's name, and exorcism.

-Shaming / Other
+Other practices involving spirituality

-A 2009 study has suggested that spirituality of mothers with autistic spectrum disorders led to positive outcomes whereas religious activities of mothers were associated with negative outcomes for the child.
+A 2009 study has suggested that spirituality of mothers with ASDs led to positive outcomes whereas religious activities of mothers were associated with negative outcomes for the child.

-Historical outlooks

-U.S., U.K., and France

-Children in Britain and America would often be put in institutions on the instruction of doctors and the parents told to forget about them, for example, "in Britain, until 1961, almost all doctors regarded these symptoms as part of some general "childhood psychosis" or junior version of schizophrenia".
-Observer journalist Christopher Stevens, father of an autistic child, reports how a British doctor told him that after a child was admitted to such an institution, usually "nature would take its course" and the child would die due to the prevalence of tuberculosis.

-Anti-cure perspective and autism rights movement
+No intervention perspective

-The exact cause of autism is unclear, yet some organizations advocate researching a cure.
-Many self-advocacy autism rights organizations such as Autistic Self Advocacy Network view autism as a different neurology rather than as a mental disorder, advocate acceptance, and are against ABA as it is seen as trying to force conformity to "neuronormative" society.
+Some autism self-advocacy organizations view autism as a different neurology rather than a mental disorder and advocate for acceptance over intervention.
+However, other advocacy groups, parents, and medical professionals continue to explore treatments aimed at addressing autism-related challenges.